Personal Website

 BNFO 201 (Intro Python)

-I will start teaching BNFO 201 at VCU School of Life Sciences and Sustainability (SLSS) this Fall (Fall 2025).
-An introduction to computation in bioinformatics, including basics of data representation, and computer organization, as well as programming in Python.
-Bioinformatics applications in the literature will be discussed.
+I taught one section BNFO 201 at VCU School of Life Sciences and Sustainability (SLSS) in Fall 2025.
+This is a course where an introduction to computation in bioinformatics, including basics of data representation, and computer organization, as well as programming in Python is given.
+Bioinformatics applications in the literature were also discussed.

 BNFO 411 (Bioethics)

-I will start teaching BNFO 411 (Ethical Issues in Life Sciences) at VCU School of Life Sciences and Sustainability (SLSS) this Fall (Fall 2025).
-This course will introduce fundamentals in ethical conduct with a focus on interdisciplinary application to the life sciences, and attention paid to the design, collection, analysis, and dissemination of bioinformatic datasets.
+I am teaching BNFO 411 (Ethical Issues in Life Sciences) at VCU School of Life Sciences and Sustainability (SLSS) as well.
+This course introduces fundamentals in ethical conduct with a focus on interdisciplinary application to the life sciences, and attention paid to the design, collection, analysis, and dissemination of bioinformatic datasets.

 BIOL 310-Molecular Cell Biology